manyducksco/borf/notes/language.md

       },
     },

-    // Or specify a getLocale function to retrieve them.
+    // Or specify a fetch function to retrieve any that aren't in 'translations'.
     fetchTranslation: async (ctx, language) => {
       const http = ctx.useStore("http");
       const res = await http.get(`/translations/${language}.json`);